Context Aware Grounded Teacher for Source Free Object Detection: Introduction

-Through the integration of these approaches, we observe enhanced pseudo-label quality, leading to measurable gains on medical imaging benchmarks achieving a new state-of-the-art (\sota) of 50.8 \map in natural images for Cityscapes $\to$ Foggy Cityscapes, beating the previous standard of 45.0 \map by +5.8 \map ($\sim$13\% performance gain).
-We summarize the contributions of this paper as follows: \begin{itemize} \item We highlight the problem of training instability of a student model in \sfod setting due to incorrect pseudo labels from a source pretrained model in the presence of source bias, or large domain shift between source and target domains. \item We propose our \gt model, supported by our \rcm, which can map the model's existing class biases.
+Through the integration of these approaches, we observe enhanced pseudo-label quality, leading to measurable gains on medical imaging benchmarks, achieving a new state-of-the-art (\sota) of 50.8 \map in natural images for Cityscapes $\to$ Foggy Cityscapes, beating the previous standard of 45.0 \map by +5.8 \map ($\sim$13\% performance gain).
+We summarize the contributions of this paper as follows: \begin{itemize} \item We highlight that minority-class samples are particularly prone to pseudo-label noise and source bias in \sfod, leading to unstable student updates and degraded detection performance under strong domain shifts. \item We propose our \gt model, supported by our \rcm, which can map the model's existing class biases.
 To this end, we formulate a Semantic Aware Loss (\sal) to further enhance the performance of biased classes.

 \item We propose to leverage the zero-shot performance of \vfms to guide the student model in a sample-specific manner and help learn the correct representation in a large domain shift scenario.